sidk3/Codsoft/README.md

 Welcome!
-These are the 4 tasks I completed as part of my four-week Java Development internship at Codsoft.
+These are the four tasks I completed as part of my four-week Java Development internship at Codsoft.
 I'm thankful to Codsoft for providing me with this opportunity to showcase my skils and also for equipping me with some new ones.